moheladwy/Groq-Csharb/CONTRIBUTING.md

-# Contributing to GroqApiLibrary
+# Contributing to Groq C# SDK

-Thank you for your interest in contributing to GroqApiLibrary!
+Thank you for your interest in contributing to the Groq C# SDK!
 This document provides guidelines and instructions for contributing to this project.

+> **Note**: This is a modernized fork of the original [GroqApiLibrary](https://github.com/jgravelle/GroqApiLibrary) by J. Gravelle.
+We welcome contributions that continue to enhance and improve the SDK while respecting the original foundation.

 ## 🌟 Ways to Contribute